brockpat/Principal-Component-Analysis-PCA-/README.md

 # Principal-Component-Analysis-PCA-
-Illustrates hoch PCA works and provides a practical application with stock returns.
+Illustrates how PCA works and provides a practical application with stock returns.